 The story is dramatic but you find out at the end the characters are really children playing make-believe or that the main characters are actually animals, not people.

-The main character of the story is a writer or someone in the story (usually the main character) is named Angela (the publisher of WritersWeekly).
+The main character of the story is a writer or someone in the story (usually the main character) is named Angela (the same name as the publisher of (WritersWeekly).

-A common fairy tale is the basis of the story.
+A common fairy tale is the basis of the story and/or a well-known character is featured in the story.
+(Writers should create their own characters.)

 Links to the winning stories of the current contest appear HERE.